softlayer/githubio_source/content/reference/services/SoftLayer_Tag/getAttachedTagsForCurrentUser.md

 ---
 title: "getAttachedTagsForCurrentUser"
-description: "Get all tags with at least one reference attached to it for the current account."
+description: "Get all tags with at least one reference attached to it for the current account.
+The total items header for this method... "
 layout: "method"
 tags:
     - "method"